Menu

 Larissa Nahhas has a portfolio full of colorful, pretty, and feminine branding and packaging ideas.
 She has created some sophisticated yet eye-catching designs for big names like MAC Cosmetics.

-Screenshot of Heather Sears Design, from the graphic design portfolios collection.
+Screenshot of Luke Meyer, from the graphic design portfolios collection.

 Screenshot of Karen Moore, from the graphic design portfolios collection.